cpp-benchmark1/postgres/CWE22_TESTING_GUIDE.md

 # CWE-22 (Path Traversal) Testing Guide for PostgreSQL basic_archive Module

 ## Overview
 This guide explains how to test the CWE-22 vulnerability in the PostgreSQL basic_archive module.
-The vulnerability allows path traversal attacks through two different complex dataflow paths in the try_open_user_path_complex() and try_open_user_path_binary() functions.
+The vulnerability allows path traversal attacks through two different paths:
+1. Simple path traversal using read() from socket
+2. Complex path traversal using recv() from socket with multiple transformations

 ## Prerequisites
 - Docker installed
 - Basic knowledge of PostgreSQL
 - Basic knowledge of networking tools (netcat)
-- Understanding of string manipulation and binary operations
+- Understanding of path traversal attacks

 ## Step-by-Step Testing Procedure